OAKLAND, Calif.--(BUSINESS WIRE)--

-Motivated by stabilized low rates, many small businesses in the Inland Empire are pulling the trigger on commercial real estate purchases using Small Business Administration (SBA) financing, according to CDC Small Business Finance.
+Motivated by stabilized low rates, many small businesses in the Bay Area and Sacramento are pulling the trigger on commercial real estate purchases using Small Business Administration (SBA) financing, according to CDC Small Business Finance.

-Through the first four months of the year, CDC Small Business Finance approved $36.6 million in SBA-504 program financing to small businesses in the IE region.
+Through the first four months of the year, CDC Small Business Finance has approved $11.4 million in SBA-504 program financing to small businesses in the Northern California regions.

-“Rates are a factor, but recent SBA rule changes are making it easier for more small business entrepreneurs to qualify for SBA-504 financing to buy or construct their own facilities,” said Phil Mulder, Inland Empire loan officer with CDC Small Business Finance, the nation’s leader in SBA-504 loans.
+“Rates are a factor, but recent SBA rule changes are making it easier for more small business entrepreneurs to qualify for SBA-504 financing to buy or construct their own facilities,” said Kelly Ryan, Bay Area loan officer with CDC Small Business Finance, the nation’s leader in SBA-504 loans.

-Last month the SBA eliminated provisions that prevented small business owners with a high-net worth to purchase commercial real estate with a SBA-504 loan.
+Last month the SBA eliminated provisions that prevented small business owners with a high-net worth to purchase commercial real estate with an SBA-504 loan.

 SBA-504 loans, provided in partnership between certified development companies and banks, help small businesses finance the construction or purchase of commercial/industrial buildings as well as large equipment.
-CDC’s most active bank partners to date in providing SBA-504 loans in the Inland Empire have been Union Bank, Security Bank of California and Bank of America.
+CDC’s most active bank partners in providing SBA-504 loans have been Union Bank, Comerica, JP Morgan Chase, Community 1st Bank and Rabobank.

 The current SBA-504 rate is 5.07%, fixed for 20 years.
 Several Northern California businesses have taken advantage of the SBA-504 loan program to buy their own building, preserve cash and build owner equity.

-Small business owners can find out if they qualify for a loan by calling Phil Mulder, 951.905.5703.
+Small business owners can find out if they qualify for a loan by calling Kelly Ryan in the Bay Area, 415.561.6384, or Ed Ryan in Sacramento, 916.565.8102.
 They can also use the CDC’s Prequalify Today tool, visit www.cdcloans.com or check CDC on Twitter @CDC_Loans and LinkedIn.

 Note: Media interested in interviewing small business owners who have received SBA-504 loans to purchase a building can contact Larry Nuffer, email@example.com, 619.243.8620.